 The major develops an appreciation for the interaction between sociology, psychology, and philanthropy/leadership in order to provide the opportunity to be successful to individuals who may not be able to accomplish this task alone.
 Students will also learn to understand economic and social factors that inhibit this success and what types of communication and support is effective in helping to combat for certain individuals.
 A social psychology course will provide information on human behavior in the environment and how psychological factors may inhibit social success.
-A leadership and philanthropy class will provide insight to what social resources and organizations are available to provide effective ways to communicate with clients and assist them in dealing with the stress they are under to achieve success.
+A leadership and philanthropy class will provide insight to what social resources and organizations are available to provide support to individuals in need.
+The courses in speech and physical education will provide effective ways to communicate with clients and assist them in dealing with the stress they are under to achieve success.